Master STAPS

 Prevention, Health Education, PHYSICAL ACTIVITY (PESAP) pathway

 The "Prevention, Health Education, Physical Activity" (PESAP) course is designed to qualify future managers in the field of health promotion.
-More specifically, they are trained to use physical activity as a lever for health promotion, taking into account the sense of commitment of individuals in their practices.
+More specifically, they are trained to use physical activity as a lever to ensure this promotion, taking into account the sense of commitment of individuals in their practices.
 Ultimately, the training program is designed to provide the skills needed to create conditions conducive to the health of populations in all areas of their lives, particularly in terms of lifestyles and the role of physical activity.

 GEstion de la Santé par l'Activité Physique pour les Personnes Agées (GESAPPA) (Health management through physical activity for the elderly) course